 Meditation helps us to be in the moment, and that really is the biggest gift that we can give to the animals—to be present with an open heart – without anger or worry or ego.
 This isn’t always so easy to do, but luckily, animals will really help us.

 Cattie Coyle, Animal Wellness Guide:

 Essential oils can be very helpful for emotional issues, but the oils would vary with each dog, based on their own selection, so you can’t make a blanket statement about which ones to use.
 There was a study done a few years ago on essential oils in shelters, however, that suggested that lavender and chamomile can help.
-They do not specify if it was German or Roman chamomile – my guess is that it was Roman.
+They do not specify if it was German or Roman – my guess is that it was Roman chamomile essential oil.

 If you decide to give essential oils a go, I would suggest trying to find an applied zoopharmacognosy practitioner in your area; the oils are powerful and can do harm when used incorrectly.
 Caroline Ingraham, whom I trained with, does not have a list of practitioners on her site yet, but you can contact them and ask if they have any graduates in your area (not only in the UK; people travel from all over the world to learn from Caroline).
-There are also some great videos of Caroline working with animals and essential oils (she holds a lot of her hands-on training classes in shelters).
+There are some great videos of Caroline working with animals and essential oils, she holds a lot of her hands-on training classes in shelters.

 Also check out her books “How Animals Heal Themselves” and “Help Your Dog Heal Itself: Insights into Hidden Problems Through the Aromatic Language of Dogs” – there is tons of great information and some pretty amazing stories there.